goibacache/Intruder-Tools/README.md

  **3. Recollider**

 Tired of having to manually add colliders to your objects by hand?
-Just select their parent and this tool will set them all as static & add colliders!
+Just select their parent and this tool will set all the children as static & add colliders automaticly!

 ![Recollide option](https://github.com/goibacache/Intruder-Tools/blob/main/Release/imgs/Recollide.png)